divyanshpal-inlane/sales-requirement-dashboard/README.md

 # Vite + React + Typescript + Eslint + Prettier + Tailwind

-A starter for React with Typescript with fast Vite and all static code testing with Eslint and formatting with Prettier.
+A starter for React with Typescript with the fast Vite and all static code testing with Eslint and formatting with Prettier.

 ## Installation